 Under these circumstances, a child's needs will be provided for by quality first teaching and individual target setting.
-Differentiation will be recorded in the daily planning by the class teacher and through adaptive and responsive teaching.
-Children with hearing, visual and behavioural difficulties are positioned appropriately.
+Differentiation will be recorded in the daily planning by the class teacher.
+Children with hearing, visual and social/emotional difficulties are positioned appropriately.

-If following appropriate teacher assessments a child does not make satisfactory progress (as outlined in Code of Practice 2014) the class teacher, in liaison with the SENCO, will invite the child's parents to an early identification of support meeting.
+If following appropriate teacher assessments a child does not make satisfactory progress (as outlined in Code of Practice 2014) the class teacher, in liaison with the SENDCo, will invite the child's parents to an early identification of support meeting.
 At this meeting the school and parents will record the child's strengths and areas of concern.
-Also, targets will be set at this point to gauge progress moving forward and measure impact of additional help.
+Also, short term targets will be set at this point to gauge progress moving forward and measure the impact of additional help.
 It will be made clear at the conclusion of this meeting what the expectations for parents, school and child are and a review date no more than a term ahead will be set.